vivjamba/goals-for-gordon/README.md

              ┗ <routerHere>.js
         ┗ util.js     //contains utility functions
-    ┣ Dockerfile       // File describes our custom docker image ┣ package.json     // Describes dependancies for server
-    ┣ server.js        // Entry/main files for server
+    ┣ Dockerfile       // File describes our custom docker image ┣ .env             //This file is not distributed through github ┣ package.json     // Describes dependancies for server ┣ server.js        // Entry/main files for server
  ┣ docker-compose.yaml  // Describes how to run all docker images